corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node-docker-deployments.md

 This page contains a repository of example manual node operations using Docker.
 Before executing any of these commands, ensure the [Corda Docker image](docker-image.md) has been correctly configured.

 The node runs in a container.
-This works similarly to executing the `.jar` directly, though any node directories must be manually mounted into the container.
+This works similarly to executing the JAR directly, though any node directories must be manually mounted into the container.
 It is also necessary to set up port-forwarding and environment variables.
-The same command variables can be used in running the container as when running the `.jar`.
+The same command variables can be used in running the container as when running the JAR.
 See the [generating a node](node/deploy/generating-a-node.md) and [running nodes locally](/node/deploy/running-a-node.md) pages.

 ## Running a node connected to a Compatibility Zone in Docker